cosmoscout/cosmoscout-vr/plugins/csp-vr-accessibility/README.md

         "enabled": bool,   // Toggle whether the Grid should be visible.
         "size": float,     // Modifier to scale the texture (grid mesh size).
         "offset": float,   // The Vertical offset of the grid in meters.
-        "falloff": float,  // The size of the plane, the grid is drawn on.
+        "extent": float,   // The size of the plane, the grid is drawn on.
         "texture": string, // The path to the texture used for the grid ("../share/resources/textures/gridCrossSmall.png", ".../gridCrossSmall.png", ".../gridCentered.png").
         "alpha": float,    // The transparency of the grid.
         "color": string    // The color of the grid (as a hex-code string, i.e. #ffffff).